a-drop-in-the-ocean456/GraphFPN-Graph-Feature-Pyramid-Network-for-Object-Detection/README.md

-# GraphFPN: Graph Pyramid Network for Object Detection
+# GraphFPN: Graph Feature Pyramid Network for Object Detection
 Graph Pyramid Network for Object Detection \
 Download graph-mmdet.zip \
 then you can run: \